 The final reason it might be time to switch metal sheet and coil suppliers is that prices or lead times increase without any communication or notice.

 Price increases come with the territory as the overall economy shifts over time.
-For example, domestic and foreign steel is still experiencing a material shortage in Q3 2021 and has been for nearly a year.
-The steel deficit has led to higher prices, unavailable products, and longer lead times.
-However, the actual price or lead time changes are not the problem; it’s more related to the lack of transparency and advanced notice from your supplier.
+For example, some domestic and foreign steel and aluminum markets are still experiencing supply challenges into 2022.
+For reference, the 2021 steel/aluminum deficit led to higher prices, unavailable products, and longer lead times.
+However, the actual price or lead time changes are often not the problems; it’s more related to the lack of transparency and advanced notice from your supplier.

 Your supplier should contact you as much in advance as possible and explain exactly when and why a price or lead time change is coming.
 Doing so not only gives you the peace of mind that your representative is looking out for you, but you also come to trust them more to do what is best for your business.

-If prices or lead times continue changing and you aren’t getting a clear explanation of why, there are different suppliers that are better at communicating such information.
+If prices or lead times continue changing and you aren’t getting a clear explanation of why, different suppliers are better at communicating such information.